Andrewmh71/colony-capstone/README.md

 ### 1. Check if Git is Installed

-Open PowerShell (you can search for it) and type:
+Open PowerShell (you can search for it on your system) and enter:

     git --version